CINECA-project/wp4-federated-joint-cohort-analysis/README.md

 # CINECA WP4

-The goals of [CINECA project](https://www.cineca-project.eu/) WP4 is to provide a framework for running federated genomics analyses and to implement several example pipelines using that framework.
+The goals of [CINECA project](https://www.cineca-project.eu/) work package 4 is to provide a framework for running federated genomics analyses and to implement several example pipelines using that framework.
 The components developed by the work package are listed below.
 Links lead to detailed descriptions.

 **#**|**Task**|**MS or D**|**Due by end of**
 -----|-----|-----|-----